s-weissbach/neuroimage_denoiser/README.md

 ## 1. Prepare Training Data

 > [!WARNING]
 > Potentially uses a lot of RAM.
-If you have limited RAM capicity use `--memory_optimized`
+If you have limited RAM capicity use `--memory_optimized`.

 > [!NOTE]
 > The recordings itself can be noisy.